Transfer of quantum game strategies: Strongly stochastic operator matrices

-For the remainder of this section, assume that $X = A$ and $Y = B$.
+For certain classes of quantum games (for instance, those concerned with the behavior of quantum symmetries of quantum objects as in \cite{bhtt, daws}) we will draw our questions and answer states from the same space; thus, a particular notion of strongly stochastic operator matrix will be required in this context.
+We assume that $X = A$ and $Y = B$.
 For notational ease, we will continue to refer to $X$ and $A$ (resp. $Y$ and $B$) as distinct entities, even though they are copies of the same set.